Open educational resources: Definition and scope

+Open source educational resources

+OER are commonly shared under open licences granting the right to modify resources, while the underlying source files — such as the LaTeX, Markdown or ODT/DOCX files behind a PDF — may not be provided, limiting the practical ability to exercise these rights.

+The notion of open source educational resources (OSER) has been proposed to qualify OER whose source files are publicly available, enabling meaningful modification in practice.
+UNESCO's Recommendation on OER explicitly calls for "developing mechanisms to support and incentivize all stakeholders to publish source files and accessible OER using standard open file formats in public repositories."

+For example, the Forge des Communs Numériques Éducatifs, a platform provided by the Ministry of National Education (France) based on GitLab enabling teachers to produce and share open educational resources, introduces the practice of depositing source files.

+More broadly, OSER represents an emerging use of the concept of open source beyond software.

 Open textbooks

-The Open Textbook Library sponsored by the University of Minnesota offers open textbooks a wide range of law, medicine, engineering, and liberal arts disciplines.
+The Open Textbook Library, sponsored by the University of Minnesota, offers open textbooks on a wide range of law, medicine, engineering, and liberal arts disciplines.

-OpenStax, a nonprofit educational technology initiative based at Rice University, has created openly-licensed textbooks since 2012.
-The project was initially funded by the Bill and Melinda Gates Foundation, the William and Flora Hewlett Foundation, the Michelson Twenty Million Minds Foundation, and the Maxfield Foundation.
+OpenStax, a nonprofit educational technology initiative based at Rice University, has created openly licensed textbooks since 2012.
+The project was initially funded by the Bill & Melinda Gates Foundation, the William and Flora Hewlett Foundation, the Michelson Twenty Million Minds Foundation, and the Maxfield Foundation.
 The CNX platform was retired in 2020, when OpenStax transitioned to the use of Google Docs instead.

 LibreTexts is a nonprofit OER (online educational resource) project.
 Content from LibreTexts is made available under the CK-12 Foundation Curriculum Materials License.
-The CK-12 Foundation itself also provides—online—a suite of open educational content, typically under that license.
+The CK-12 Foundation also provides online a suite of open educational content, typically under that license.

 The Pressbooks Directory is a free, searchable catalog that includes over 8,200 open access books published by 199 organizations and networks using Pressbooks.

 The B.C.
-Open Collection by BCcampus is a curated selection of OER that includes courses and textbooks that must meet quality criteria for it to be added to the collection.
+Open Collection by BCcampus is a curated selection of OER that includes courses and textbooks that must meet quality criteria to be added to the collection.

 The MERLOT Collection is a curated resource of free and online textbooks and other resources for use in teaching and learning.
 Many resources undergo an extensive peer review.

 OER Commons provides an extensive library of OER textbooks and resources from higher education institutions around the world, as well as an OER authoring tool called Open Author.